 Cadmium Yellow (PANTONE 15-1054)

 Cadmium yellow is a muted tone of yellow.
 It can be used in branding along with linen, peach, and beige.
-Cadmium yellow can really add a friendly fashion to your brand.
+Cadmium yellow can add a friendly fashion to your brand.

 Spruce Yellow (PANTONE 17-1040)